Criteria for Extension Courses and Programs

 - If an extension course is offered in the same semester in which the course is also offered through the department or school, Texas State must ensure the extension course does not jeopardize or diminish the status of the same formula-funded course offered through the department.
 Therefore, enrollment is normally capped at 20 for such an extension course offering.

-- Off-campus or study-in-America programs do not jeopardize or diminish the status of formula-funded courses and programs through the school or department.
-However, enrollment maybe capped for reasons of safety and faculty-to-student ratios.
+- Study in America programs do not jeopardize or diminish the status of formula-funded courses and programs through the school or department.
+However, enrollment may be capped for reasons of safety and faculty-to-student ratios.
 Departments and schools may also limit enrollment in these courses and programs.